 The Australian Government’s ability to provide consular assistance to Australian citizens may be severely limited in locations where we recommend against all travel and in places where the security situation is particularly dangerous or access is limited.

-The Government will work closely with the government of the country in which the kidnapping has taken place, as well as with colleagues from other governments, to ensure that all appropriate action to resolve the situation is pursued actively.
+Should an Australian be kidnapped, the Australian Government will work closely with the government of the country in which the kidnapping has taken place, as well as other governments, to ensure that all appropriate action to resolve the situation is pursued actively.
 We will provide information to families on what they can expect and provide them with clear and up-to-date information on developments in the case to help them make informed decisions.

 Terrorist groups often target foreigners.
-In some instances, terrorists have killed their kidnap victims when their demands were not met.
-Foreign employees, particularly those in the oil and mining sectors, aid and humanitarian workers, journalists, tourists and expatriates are regularly targeted.
+In some instances, terrorists have killed their victims when their demands were not met.
+Some are kidnapped for ideological or political reasons, leaving little or no room for negotiation.
+Foreigners overseas, particularly those working in the oil and mining industry, aid and humanitarian sectors, journalists and tourists are regularly targeted.

 Terrorists may use local merchants such as tour and transport operators to identify foreign visitors for potential kidnap operations.
 Hostages may be taken by their captors into a neighbouring country.
-Humanitarian workers and tourists in Kenya have been kidnapped by militants and held in Somalia.
+For example, humanitarian workers and tourists in Kenya have been kidnapped by militants and held in Somalia.

-Cultural festivals are also attractive places for terrorists and criminals to identify and target tourists for kidnapping.
-These festivals bring people to predictable locations along unsecured routes.
+Cultural festivals in remote locations are also attractive places for terrorists and criminals to identify and target tourists for kidnapping.
+These festivals bring people to predictable locations along unsecured routes, including in parts of Africa where the threat of kidnapping is highest.

 Another trend is “virtual kidnapping”.
 This is when extortionists, posing as law enforcement officials, call the family or friends of the victim and demand payment in return for release of the allegedly arrested family member or friend.
 You should avoid divulging financial, business or personal information to strangers.